 The Referring Agency will email the CARM Referral and Risk Assessment Form to the Local Authority CARM administrators email address ((insert email address).

 All Referrals will be triaged upon receipt to ensure they meet the CARM criteria.
-If the CARM criteria are met the referring Agency will be informed who the lead agency will be and who will Chair and coordinate the CARM.
+If the CARM criteria are met the referring Agency will be informed who the lead agency will be.
+The Local Authority and CCG designate lead will triage , Chair and coordinate the CARM.

 It is the Chair's responsibility to circulate the CARM Referral and Risk Assessment Form to partner agencies using a secure email account or secure delivery.
 It is recommended that 10 working days are allowed for partner agencies to prepare information and assess any risks prior to the CARM meeting.

-The Lead Agency nominated Chair will be responsible for arranging the minute taker at CARM meetings.
+The nominated Chair will be responsible for arranging the minute taker at CARM meetings.

 Receiving an Invitation to Attend a CARM Meeting